boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/web.md

 Number of Pages to be fetched with specific number of records per page.

-For example, let's connect `Smartsheet` REST API in web data source with pagination parameters as follows:
+For example, let's connect the `Smartsheet` REST API in the web data source with pagination parameters as follows:

    <table>
    <tr>